sla or service level agreement with examples

 • Stakeholders’ decision – Before building an SLA, confirm your company’s stakeholders agree to all its points.

-• Agent experience – Build an SLA your customers can easily read and understand.
+• Customer experience – Build an SLA your customers can easily read and understand.
 If you put too many goals, special situations, and complex naming conventions, it will be hard for them to get to the point.
 Thus, rather than creating complex SLAs, break them into small parts.

 • SLAs priority-based hours – Run some SLAs 24/7, and restrict the rest to regular business hours.
 If most of your support team works from Monday to Friday during business hours, it will be hard to ensure 24/7 support for every service you offer.
 Therefore, set different performance goals and serve based on the ticket priority levels.